-395. In some circumstances an individual's lifetime allowance will actually be higher than the standard lifetime allowance, as they may benefit from one of the following "protections":
+408. In some circumstances an individual's lifetime allowance will actually be higher than the standard lifetime allowance, as they may have benefited from one of the following "protections":

 - a.
-Primary Protection protection is given to the value of pre "A" day (5 April 2006) pension rights and benefits in excess of £1.5m.
-The pre A-day value will be indexed in parallel with the indexation of the statutory lifetime allowance up to the date that benefits are taken.
+Primary Protection protection is given to the value of pre "A-Day" (5 April 2006) pension rights and benefits in excess of £1.5m.
+The pre A-Day value will be indexed in parallel with the indexation of the statutory lifetime allowance up to the date that benefits are taken.
 It is possible to accrue "Relevant Benefit Accrual" post A-Day.
-To be able to elect for Primary Protection, an individual's A-day value must have exceeded £1.5mm, or - b.
-Enhanced Protection this was available to individuals who ceased all "Relevant Benefit Accrual" after 5 April 2006.
-There is no requirement for the "A" day value of their benefits to have been greater than £1.5m.
+To be able to elect for Primary Protection, an individual's A-day value must have exceeded £1.5m, or - Enhanced Protection this was available to individuals who ceased all "Relevant Benefit Accrual" after 5 April 2006.
+There is no requirement for the A-Day value of their benefits to have been greater than £1.5m.

-396. In both of these cases you must have registered with HMRC by 5 April 2009.
+In both of these cases the barrister must have registered with HMRC by 5 April 2009.